-A. Overall unit requirement.
+- A. Overall unit requirement.
 The minimum number of units necessary for a bachelor's degree (excluding courses numbered 99 and below; also courses numbered 397) is 120.
+Many majors and degrees have requirements that extend beyond the minimum number of units as listed below: - 1.
+Bachelor of Arts degree in Applied Arts - Bachelor of Arts degree in Liberal Arts and 2. - З. Bachelor of Science degree in Applied Arts - and Sciences 120-128 Bachelor of Science degree in 4 - 5.

-Many majors and degrees have requirements that extend beyond the minimum number of units as listed helow determined by the student's choice of major.
-Each student should therefore consult the statement of his or her major to establish the applicable degree.
-The full statement of each major can be found by consulting the
+should therefore consult the statement of his or her major to establish the applicable degree.
+The full statement of each major can be found by consulting the Index.

-B. Upper division unit requirement.
-The total number of upper division units necessary for a bachelor's degree is as follows:

-1. Bachelor of Arts degree in Applied Arts

-and Sciences 40

-2. Bachelor of Arts degree in Liberal Arts and
+- B. Upper division unit requirement.
+The total number of upper division units necessary for a bachelor's degree is as follows: - 1.
+Bachelor of Arts degree in Applied Arts - and Sciences 40 2.
+Bachelor of Arts degree in Liberal Arts and - Sciences .
+Bachelor of Science degree in Applied Arts and 3 - Sciences 45 4.
+Bachelor of Fine Arts degree in Applied Arts and - 5.
+Bachelor of Music degree 51-63

-Sciences 40

-3. Bachelor of Science degree in Applied Arts and

-Sciences 45

-4. Bachelor of Fine Arts degree in Applied Arts and

-Sciences 48

-5. Bachelor of Music degree 41-57 Courses offering upper division credit are those numbered 300 through 599.
+Courses offering upper division credit are those numbered 300 through 599.
 All units from upper division courses (except those numbered 397 in any department) are applicable to the upper division unit requirement, including units from courses in the major and the minor, and from courses used to satisfy the American Institutions and the General Education requirements.